Maahygrah/web3-onchain-log/README.md

 * **Structured Governance Frameworks:** An operational standard that details the life cycle of a decentralized proposal, defining minimum on-chain token voting requirements and forum discussion timelines to ensure complete community consensus before implementation.
 * **PD Array Matrix Alignment:** An institutional analysis framework that maps out all valid order blocks, fair value gaps, and liquidity pools within a current dealing range, ensuring a trader only executes entries when price aligns within a deep discount zone.

+* **Cohesive** (adjective): Characterized by or forming a whole; logically connected or unified. *Example:* "A cohesive moderation team ensures that announcements, technical support answers, and crisis management protocols remain completely consistent across all social channels."